austinhawthorne/nile-readiness-test/README.md

 4. Configure OSPF using vtysh commands directly
 5. Actively wait for OSPF state Full/DR with a 30-second timeout
 6. Add the default route after OSPF has established
-7. Run connectivity tests (ping, DNS, DHCP, RADIUS, NTP, HTTPS)
+7. Run connectivity tests (ping, DNS, DHCP relay using dhcppython, RADIUS, NTP, HTTPS)
 8. Restore the original state when done

 ## Troubleshooting